clumsyspeedboat/Graph-database-Analytics-Neo4j/Meeting Blog/Meeting 04.md

 # Task on progress
 * Make MPA cloud working
 * Research question for the project
+* Prepare installation script for CKG in Neo4j

 # Goals for Next Week